We love the look of this simple centerpiece.

 - epsom salt

 - faux peony or a large roses – use your favorite large fake flower

 - a string of fairy battery operated lights – runs on 3 AA batteries – for this project we used yellow but white is especially nice as well

 - round glass container – this is an inexpensive tag-sale find

-- For a short term event, if you want the battery box hidden, you can load the batteries into the battery light, switch on the lights then put the battery box in the bottom of the glass container.
-If you are decorating a shelf or powder room, hide the battery box in a corner behind your container and lay the lights at the bottom of the bowl.
+For a short-term event, if you want the battery box hidden, load the batteries into the battery light, switch on the lights then put the battery box in the bottom of the glass container.
+If you are decorating a shelf or powder room for a few days, hide the battery box in a corner behind your container and lay the lights at the bottom of the bowl.